-In order to stay hydrated, fluids should be consumed before, during and after training and matches.
-However, sweat losses will vary depending on training and competition times and venues.
+In order to stay hydrated, players should drink fluids should before, during and after training and matches.
+However, body fluid needs will depend on individual fluid losses, which vary depending on individual sweat rate.

 If playing on an indoor air-conditioned court, players may find that they don’t sweat as much as if they are playing on a poorly ventilated court, or outdoors in the summer heat.
 Hot playing conditions will result in noticeably high body fluid losses; however, players should also be aware that they can still lose significant amounts of body fluids when playing in air-conditioned venues.
-The trouble is that, due to the cool environment, players are unlikely to feel the need to replace these losses.
-Rather than relying on sweat rate or thirst, a more reliable method of assessing your body fluid losses is a weigh-in before and after the game or training session.
-For more details see the Fluids in Sport factsheet.
+Rather than relying on perceived sweat rate or thirst to determine fluid needs, players are encouraged to assess their unique sweat rate to guide how much to drink during training and games and for recovery.

 Eating before competition